NLnetLabs/unbound/doc/unbound.conf.rst

 @@UAHL@unbound.conf.forward@forward-first@@: *<yes or no>*
-    If a forwarded query is met with a SERVFAIL error, and this option is enabled, Unbound will fall back to normal recursive resolution for this query as if no query forwarding had been specified.
+    If a forwarded query is met with a SERVFAIL error and this option is enabled Unbound will fall back to less specific resolution.
+    This can lead to using less specific configured forward/stub/auth zones if any, or end up to otherwise normal recursive resolution for that particular query.

     Default: no